frudman/strip-javascript-comments/README.md

 A syntax error WILL RESULT result from my comment stripping code:
 ```
-var pc4 = /fails: remainder of regex lost after ->[/*] rest-of-regexp/  ; // will steal everything until next */
+var pc4 = /fails: remainder of regex lost after ->[/*] rest-of-re/ ; // code stripped until next */
 ```

 #### Patho-case #5: [BAD-AND-UNVERIFIABLE]
-This occurs is a valid comment immediately following a regular expression, which leads my code to STRIP THE WRONG slashes (first two, including end-of-regex slash, instead of following 2 chars).
+This occurs when a valid comment **immediately** follows a regular expression, without an intervening space, which leads my code to STRIP THE WRONG slashes (first two, including end-of-regex slash, instead of following 2 chars).

-**WORKAROUND** is to simply include a separator character (i.e. space, or semicolon) before the comment (which most developers would consider as good form anyway [ahemm...])
+**WORKAROUND** is to simply include a separator character (i.e. space, or semicolon) before the comment (which most developers would consider as good form anyway [ahemm... :-)])

 A syntax error WILL RESULT result from my comment stripping code:
 ```
-var pc5a = /fails: trailing slash of regex lost->/// this is a valid EOL comment following a regex
+var pc5a = /fails: trailing slash of regex lost->/// valid EOL comment following a regex
-var pc5b = /fails: trailing slash of regex lost->//* this is a valid multiline comment following a regex */
+var pc5b = /fails: trailing slash of regex lost->//* valid multiline comment following a regex */
 ```

 ## Caveat